awsdocs/aws-cloudhsm-user-guide/doc_source/oracle-tde-prerequisites.md

 + An Amazon EC2 instance running the Amazon Linux operating system with the following software installed:
   + The AWS CloudHSM client and command line tools\.
   + The AWS CloudHSM software library for PKCS \#11\.
   + Oracle Database\.
-AWS CloudHSM supports Oracle TDE integration with Oracle Database versions 11 and 12\.
+AWS CloudHSM supports Oracle TDE integration\.
+Client SDK 5\.6 and higher support Oracle TDE for Oracle Database 19c\.
+Client SDK 3 supports Oracle TDE for Oracle Database versions 11g and 12c\.
 + A cryptographic user \(CU\) to own and manage the TDE master encryption key on the HSMs in your cluster\.

 Complete the following steps to set up all of the prerequisites\.